-Crime in Saint Paul has trended downward overall since 1995, has not deviated from national trends, and remains consistent with what is happening in other cities nationwide.
-Saint Paul experienced an unusual increase in gun violence in 2019.
-In 2020, Saint Paul continued to see a rise in gun violence similar to increases across cities nationwide during the challenges associated with the Covid-19 pandemic and civil unrest over the past year.
+Crime in Saint Paul has continued its downward trend in 2022, it has not deviated from national trends, and remains consistent with what is happening in other cities nationwide.
+The record levels of gun violence in our communities are the primary barrier to sustainably addressing Saint Paul's most pressing inequities - joblessness, homelessness, poor education, and health - as we build broad systems to address all public safety needs for residents.
+Saint Paul continues to experience gun violence in 2022.

 The Saint Paul Police Department Budget has increased by 73% over the past 15 years, leading all city departments with a total budget of \$105 million in 2020.
-The City's 2021 police budget continues these investments; however, our officers can't do it alone.

-The City's 2021 Community-First Public Safety Plan prioritizes investments that are proven to make our most vulnerable children and families more secure in our homes and neighborhoods and center around these three focus areas:
+The City's 2023 police budget continues these investments; however, our officers can't do it alone.
+The City's 2023 Community-First Public Safety Plan continues to prioritize investments with new investments in the new Office of Neighborhood Safety that are data-driven approaches that are documented to make our most vulnerable children and families more secure in our homes and neighborhoods and center around these three focus areas

-- Improving community connectivity & supports. - Designing public spaces for safety. - Enhancing the capacity of public safety systems.
+- Improving community connectivity & supports NSCC Community Grants - Improvement of Crime Prevention through Environmental Design - Enhancing the capacity of public safety systems

-The City's community-first public safety investments for 2021 total nearly \$1 Million and include:
+The City's community-first public safety investments for 2023 total nearly \$4 Million and include:

+- Project PEACE/Operation ASPIRE

+- Targeted Youth Employment, City's Right Track Program

+- Community Ambassadors Initiative

+- Saint Paul Fire Department CARES team

+- Department of Safety and Inspections HART team

-- Targeted Youth Employment, City's Right Track Program - Community Ambassadors Initiative - Saint Paul Fire Department Community EMT program - Returning Home Saint Paul - · Healing Streets an initiative of Saint Paul Ramsey County Public Health - ETHOS is an initiative of the City Attorney's Office - Awakenings is an intervention program in the City's Parks and Rec Department
+- Returning Home Saint Paul

+- · Healing Streets an initiative of Saint Paul Ramsey County Public Health - ETHOS is an intiative of the City Attorney's Office - · Awakenings is an intervention program in the City's Parks and Rec Department
-Community First Public Safety Commission

-In December 2020, Mayor Carter announced his Community-First Public Safety Commission.
+Community First Public Safety Commission In December 2020, Mayor Carter announced his Community-First Public Safety Commission.
 The 48 members include a broad array of voices from the public and private sectors, nonprofit, community and neighborhood organizations, educational institutions, peace officer associations, city commissions, labor and advocacy organizations, healthcare, philanthropy, and residents.
-The Commission will convene for 5 months in a process led by the Citizens League and will provide recommendations to the Mayor and City Council in May 2021.
+The commission will be replaced by a 15-member Neighborhood Safety Community Council (NSCC) that will continue the work of the commission as well as administer grants to community-based organizations focusing on the recommendations of the Commission addressing youth, gun and group violence.
+The NSCC will convene monthly to hear concerns and address public safety needs and will provide recommendations to the Director of the Office of Neighborhood Safety.

-The City supports the following legislative efforts:
+The City and Office of Neighborhood Safety supports legislative efforts to: